What is Falun Gong?

 Falun Gong’s Health Benefits

-Typical benefits that people describe include increased amounts of energy and reduced fatigue; better health; greater resistance to disease; better sleep; emotional balance; a sense of calm; a positive outlook; improved relationships; greater self-awareness; a deeper sense of meaning; and spiritual growth.
+Typical benefits that people describe include increased amounts of energy and reduced fatigue; greater resistance to disease; better sleep; emotional balance; a sense of calm; a positive outlook; improved relationships; greater self-awareness; a deeper sense of meaning; and spiritual growth.

 To practice Falun Gong, there is no organization to join, no membership, no hierarchy, and no fees.
 Anyone who would like to practice may do so without spending a penny, in the privacy of one’s own home, and without requiring the help or approval of anyone else.